Sup2point0/integrity/guides/integrals/collections/everything-anything.md

 \end{align*}
 ```

-The compound evolutions are analogous:
+The compound evolutions are analogous.

 ```math
 \begin{align*}